canonical/lxd/doc/instances.md

 snapshot exists will be `0`.
 The default behavior of `snapshots.pattern` is equivalent to a format string of `snap%d`.

-Example of using pongo2 syntax to format snapshot names with timestamps:
+Example of using Pongo2 syntax to format snapshot names with timestamps:
 ```bash
 lxc config set INSTANCE snapshots.pattern "{{ creation_date|date:'2006-01-02_15-04-05' }}"
 ```
 This results in snapshots named `{date/time of creation}` down to the precision of a second.

-### Overriding qemu configuration
+### Overriding QEMU configuration
-For VM instances, LXD configures qemu via a somewhat undocumented configuration file format passed to qemu with the `-readconfig` command-line option, with each instance having a configuration file generated before boot.
+For VM instances, LXD configures QEMU via a somewhat undocumented configuration file format passed to QEMU with the `-readconfig` command-line option, with each instance having a configuration file generated before boot.
 The generated configuration file can be found at `/var/log/lxd/[instance-name]/qemu.conf`.

-The default configuration works fine for LXD most common use case: Modern UEFI guests with virtio devices.
+The default configuration works fine for LXD most common use case: Modern UEFI guests with VirtIO devices.
 In some situations however, it can be desirable to override the generated configuration:

 - Running an old guest OS that doesn't support UEFI.
-- Specify custom virtual devices when virtio is not supported by the guest OS .
+- Specify custom virtual devices when VirtIO is not supported by the guest OS .
 - Add devices not supported by LXD before the machines boots.
 - Remove devices that conflict with the guest OS.

-This level of customization can be achieved through the `raw.qemu.conf` config option, which supports a format similar to `qemu.conf` with some additions.
+This level of customization can be achieved through the `raw.qemu.conf` configuration option, which supports a format similar to `qemu.conf` with some additions.
-Here's how to override the default "virtio-gpu-pci" GPU driver:
+Here's how to override the default `virtio-gpu-pci` GPU driver:

 ```
 raw.qemu.conf: |-